junlimfe/Capstone2/README.md

 #### 1.2 Problem Statement

-In this capstone project, our goal is to create a loan interest rate generator based on the characteristics on each loan.
+In this capstone project, my goal is to create a loan interest rate generator based on the characteristics on each loan.

 ## 2. Data Wrangling